Why You Should Work in Rural Healthcare, and How to Thrive When You Do

 Student loan forgiveness & tuition reimbursement

 Rural health professionals may find incentives such as a student loan forgiveness, tuition reimbursement, or other government incentives.
-In some cases, such as professionals working in Oregon, healthcare employees may be able to pay off up to 20% of their existing college loans.
+In some programs, such as the NHSC Rural Community Loan Repayment Program, clinicians who quality may be able to receive up to $50,000-$100,000 for half-time and full-time service, respectively to pay off existing school loans.
 Loan forgiveness programs help students cover education-related expenses in exchange for their services in an underserved location.
-Loan repayment programs help professionals who have already completed their education to payoff educational debt.
+Loan repayment programs help professionals who have already completed their education to pay off educational debt.
 Furthermore, healthcare professionals may also be eligible to receive thousands of dollars in tax credits.

 5